 Launch Your Storefront

-This guide describes how to launch a new PWA Kit storefront and make it accessible from its official, public web address.
-You have two options to launch and route traffic to your PWA Kit storefront:
+This guide describes how to launch a PWA Kit storefront and make it accessible from its official, public web address.
+You have three options to launch and route traffic to your PWA Kit storefront:

 1. Use a third-party CDN like CloudFlare or Akamai.